ashish8official/ashish8official/README.md

 ## 👨‍💻 About Me

-I'm a **Telecom BSS (Business Support Systems) Engineer** with experience working on enterprise-scale telecom systems spanning **Product Catalogue, Order Management, Provisioning, Middleware, Billing, and Oracle databases**.
+I'm a **Telecom BSS Engineer** working on enterprise-scale systems across **Product Catalogue, CRM, Order Management, Provisioning, Middleware, Billing, and Oracle databases**.

-My work sits at the intersection of complex business systems and technology — designing integrations, APIs, database solutions, and workflows that help large telecom platforms communicate reliably.
+My work sits at the intersection of complex business systems and technology—designing integrations, APIs, database solutions, and workflows that help large telecom platforms communicate reliably.

-Beyond enterprise systems, I'm actively building and experimenting with **AI-powered developer tools and full-stack products**.
+Outside enterprise systems, I build products and experiment with **AI-powered developer tools, mobile applications, and modern full-stack architecture**.

-I enjoy solving problems where domain knowledge matters as much as code.
+I enjoy solving problems where **domain knowledge matters as much as code**.

 ---